-This turns on/off the fully automatic mode for this input.
-When this is on, the TGIII will turn on and select this input whenever this input starts to play.
-You can deselect any input which hinders full-auto operation.
+Select on, and the TGIV will turn on and select this input whenever this input starts to play.
+Use off for any input which hinders auto operation.

 Trigger Relay

 The Trigger Relay can be set to turn on whenever the input is selected.
 This could be used to turn on an amplifier or a video screen for example.